Send your enquiry.

-When you instruct our criminal defence solicitors, we will explore every available defence.
+When you instruct our defence solicitors, we will explore every available defence.
 If modern slavery is a factor in your case, we will bring this to the court’s attention, arguing that you cannot be held accountable for your actions.
 If you become involved then you will need the services of modern slavery solicitors.

 Call us on 0333 009 6275.
 We are available 24 hours a day, 7 days a week.